DaniSchober/LabLiquidVision/pouring_simulation/README.md

 * AMD Radeon Software Version 16.9.1 or above
 * Intel® Graphics Version 15.33.43.4425 or above

-To build the demo at least one of the following is required:
+To build the demo, at least one of the following is required:

 * Microsoft Visual Studio 2013
 * Microsoft Visual Studio 2015